Best Places to Go Fishing in Florida

 - Location: South Florida

-- Best for: Backcountry fishing, fly fishing, and light tackle fishing
+- Best for: Backcountry fishing, fly fishing, kayak fishing, and light-tackle trips

 - Target Species: Snook, redfish, tarpon, sea trout, snapper

-- Best Time to Fish: Year-round, with peak fishing in spring and fall.
+- Best Time to Fish: Year-round, with conditions often especially pleasant in cooler months and during seasonal migrations

 5. Tampa Bay – Versatile Inshore Fishing

-- Best for: Inshore fishing, family fishing trips
+- Best for: Inshore fishing and family-friendly charter trips

 - Target Species: Snook, redfish, tarpon, sea trout, sheepshead

-- Best Time to Fish: Year-round, with the best tarpon fishing in the summer.
+- Best Time to Fish: Year-round, with tarpon season drawing major interest in late spring and summer

 6. St. Augustine – Rich History, Rich Waters